 Once we’ve reached an agreement with the client on the performance plan/strategy, we should start preparation for scripting using agreed performance testing tool.

-Below are some of the points which we need to remember to build a quality scripts
+The following bulleted items are some of the points which we need to remember to build quality scripts:

 - Always go with the documented test case steps while doing scripts.